Michael Butowsky

 Michael also advises IAs regarding the regulatory and commercial aspects of acquisitions and dispositions of IAs ranging from stand-alone, single-product IAs to IAs embedded in large investment banking organizations with a broad variety of clients.
 He also advises bank and non-bank lenders about the regulatory aspects of both lending to IAs and entering into subscription lines with private funds.

-He provides advice to institutional investors in connection with alternative investments, including the negotiation of fund documentation and side letters, and advises RICs and BDCs on select regulatory topics under the Investment Company Act.
+He provides advice to institutional investors in connection with alternative investments, including the negotiation of fund documentation and side letters, and advises RICs and BDCs on select regulatory topics under the Investment Company Act of 1940.

 Admitted to Practice